Clifong/Hapybara/README.md

 ## Installation Instructions

+### Try this if you don't see any data
+Reason: Due to scriptable objects being used for saving and updating data directly, they will not be updated in build time.
+As such, the only way to fix this is by playing inside the Unity Editor.
+Another weird issue is that the dictionary class I am using also does not know how to deserialize data in the build.

+This issue benefits me and my upcoming projects, writing to file as a saving system will be used.

+1. Might want to git pull the entire project
+2. Install Unity editor online
+3. Import the folder containing this project
+4. Play inside the editor

 ### Windows, macOS, and Linux
 1. Download the ZIP file from [this link](https://github.com/Clifong/Hapybara/releases).
 2. Unzip the folder to your desired location.